jennahowe/tinyautosave/tinyautosave/readme.txt

 		refreshes the page, the empty editor contents would overwrite the rescue content, effectively defeating the purpose of the plugin.

+	tinyautosave_oninit - (String, default = null) Name of a function that will be called immediately after the TinyAutoSave plugin is initialized.
+Can use dot-notation (i.e., "myObject.myFunction").
+		This function is a good place to set public properties and anything else that alters the look and/or behavior of the TinyAutoSave plugin.
+		The context of the function call (the value of 'this') is the TinyAutoSave plugin instance.

 	tinyautosave_showsaveprogress - (Boolean, default = true) When true, the
 		toolbar button will show a brief animation every time an autosave occurs.